 Let habits limit your decisions

 Creating those very habits and routines that are so hard for me to honor is critical to avoiding (and curing) decision fatigue.
 Some people avoid decision fatigue by creating a standard uniform that they wear everywhere.
 The two most famous examples are Steve Jobs and his black turtlenecks and Mark Zuckerberg and his hoodies.
 Then there’s Grace Coddington, fashion editor of Vogue, who always wears black.
 Their habits remove the decision making component from getting dressed.

 Here’s the thing.
 Although I rebel against routine and habits, I can tell the difference when I follow them.
 I even have a very productive routine for my mornings, and, when I follow it, my day goes beautifully.
-Here’s what I keep taped to the mirror below the routine, “I will honor my program because I created it!”
+I keep this taped to the mirror below the routine, “I will honor my program because I created it!”
 Sometimes I even do it.

 Live life ferociously,

 PS: After I wrote this, I printed out a new routine and wrote this at the bottom “I trust my program because I created it for me!”